-Parametric Assumptions.
-Although well-defined, maximizing this likelihood remains difficult.
+Parametric Assumptions: Although well-defined, maximizing this likelihood remains difficult.
 Given two joint distributions, we must estimate five parameters associated with the type distribution, default and acceptance probabilities, as well as three distributions: the offered rate distribution $H(\cdot)$, and the reservation rate distributions for high and low types, $F_h(r^)$ and $F_l(r^)$, respectively.
 To ease estimation, we assume that the offered rate distribution is well-approximated by a normally distributed random variable parameterized by $\beta_H \equiv \{\mu_H, \sigma_H, \pi_H\}$, while the search cost distribution is well-approximated by a log-normally distributed random variable parameterized by $\beta_G \equiv \{\mu_G, \sigma_G, \pi_G\}$.
 These assumptions permit analytical computation of the reservation rate distribution for high and low type individuals (Appendix D.1), and is motivated by the roughly normal distribution of residualized realized rates observed in Figure A1.34

-Differences in Application and Loan-Level Data Sets.
-To estimate our parameters, we maximize the log-likelihood for our sample of loans and applications.
+Differences in application and loan-level datasets: To estimate our parameters, we maximize the log likelihood for our sample of loans and applications.
 We do not need to observe a random sample of approved loans.
 We allow for selection in the sampling of approved loans based on observed characteristics.
-Specifically, we assume that an approved loan application is reported in our loan-level data set with probability $q(X_i)$.
+Specifically, we assume that an approved loan application is reported in our loan-level dataset with probability $q(X_i)$.
 We consider $q(X_i)$ to be a nuisance parameter whose estimation is not of interest.
-By letting this probability depend on observables X_i , we control for differences in observables between application and loan data sets.
-Let the set of observations in the realized loan data set be given by \mathscr{L} , while the set of observations in the application data set is given by \mathscr{A} .
+By letting this probability depend on observables X_i , we control for differences in observables between application and loan datasets.
+Let the set of observations in the realized loan dataset be given by \mathscr{L} , while the set of observations in the application dataset be given by \mathscr{L} .
 We maximize the following log-likelihood with respect to a choice of θ :

-Intuition for Identification.
-The model is nonlinear and all features of the data therefore contribute to estimating each parameter.
+Intuition for Identification: The model is non-linear and all features of the data therefore contribute to estimating each parameter.
 Nevertheless, some moments in the data are intuitively more related to specific parameters.
-First, the difference between the distribution of search in the application and realized loan data sets identifies the level of the application approval parameters p_z .
+First, the difference between the distribution of search in the application and realized loan datasets identifies the level of the application approval parameters p_z .
 Intuitively, if applications are always approved ($p_z = 1$), then the distribution of search for applications should be identical to that for realized loans.
-The joint distribution of search, interest rates, and default informs the share of borrowers who are high type at each level of search, which helps identify the difference in acceptance and default probabilities for the two borrower types.
-The steeper is the slope between search and default rates, the larger will be the gap in application approval and default rates between the two borrower types.
-Likewise, the steeper is the upward relationship between search and interest rates, the larger will be the gap in application approval probabilities and, therefore, reservation rate distributions between the two types.
+The joint distribution of search, interest rates and default informs the share of borrowers who are high type at each level of search, which helps identify the difference in acceptance and default probabilities for the two borrower types.
+The steeper is the slope between search and default rates, the larger the gap in application approval and default rates between the two borrower types.
+Likewise, the steeper the upward relationship between search and interest rates, the larger the gap in application approval probabilities and, therefore, reservation rate distributions between the two types.
+Meanwhile, the higher the average realized interest rate and the more dispersed the interest rate distribution, the higher will be the estimated mean and standard deviation of the offered rate distribution.
+Finally, the more search that is observed, especially for those who realize low interest rates, the lower will be inferred search costs.